agimus/agimus-demos-ur10-pointing/ur10/pointing/README.md

     Netmask  : 255.255.255.0
     Gateway  : 192.168.56.1

-7. In the docker add --privileged parameter to enable running realsense camera in docker image For example: docker run -it --rm --name ur10e --cap-add NET_ADMIN -v "/dev:/dev" --privileged --net=host gitlab.laas.fr:4567/rob4fam/docker/ur10-pointing:5
+7. This needs to be done only once: In the docker add --privileged parameter to enable running realsense camera in docker image
+For example:
+docker run -it --rm --name ur10e --cap-add NET_ADMIN -v "/dev:/dev" --privileged --net=host gitlab.laas.fr:4567/rob4fam/docker/ur10-pointing:5

 Copy the files https://github.com/IntelRealSense/librealsense/blob/master/config/99-realsense-libusb.rules to /etc/udev/rules.d/ before connecting the camera

-## 3D models
+## 3D models (this needs to be done only once)

 For Onshape, an account is needed before downloading stl file